News 12+: Programming

-As with the rolling news-formatted channels under the News 12 umbrella, News 12+ is divided into five channel feeds available in different regions of the New York metropolitan area (New York City, New Jersey, Long Island, the Hudson Valley and Connecticut), which are centralcasted from News 12's headquarters in Woodbury.
+As with the rolling news-formatted channels under the News 12 umbrella, News 12+ is divided into five channel feeds available in different regions of the New York metropolitan area (New York City, New Jersey, Long Island, the Hudson Valley and Connecticut), which are centralcasted from News 12's headquarters in Woodbury, New York.
 The channel maintains a staff of five part-time and several freelance traffic reporters, and two on-camera meteorologists.
-News 12+ airs mainly traffic and weather reports, and they also air short headline news at some times.
+News 12+ airs mainly traffic and weather reports, and also airs short headline news at some times.